 9.3.3. in any other case, all fees paid to date will be retained by the College regardless of the period of notice given.

-9.4.
-Exclusion from boarding house and day status: The Head of Campus may at any time require the removal of the student, temporarily or permanently, from boarding in any of the circumstances described in Clause 7.1 or 7.2 above.
-In that event, there will be no refund of fees for the balance of that term.
+9.6.
+Exclusion from boarding: The Head of Campus may at any time require the removal of a student, temporarily or permanently, from boarding, including but not limited to any of the circumstances described in Clause 7.1 or 7.2 above.
+In that event, there will be no refund of Boarding Fees for the balance of that term.
+In the event that a student is excluded from boarding only but the parents are unable to fulfil the residency requirement for the student to continue as a day student, there shall be no refund of the Term Fees for the balance of that term.

 10.1.
 Requirement to hold a valid pass: Parents are responsible for ensuring that upon entry to the College and for as long as the student attends the College, the student holds an appropriate pass (or exemption from the Immigration and Checkpoints Authority) that allows them to study full-time in Singapore (a ‘valid pass’).
 A visit pass under regulation 12 of Singapore Immigration Regulations does not constitute a valid pass for these purposes.

 10.2.
 Copy of passes to be submitted to the College: The College must hold a copy of the valid pass for the purpose of meeting Government reporting requirements.
 Parents are responsible for keeping their child’s immigration status records up to date including uploading copies of current and valid passes and supporting documentation to the child’s record in the UWCSEA online family portal.
 Any student for whom the College does not have a copy of their valid and appropriate immigration pass or status may not attend school until such time as a copy is provided.